zukunft/zukunft.com/docs/llm/pending.md

 ### word frontend

+add to /docs/llm/json_structure.md the usage of 'is symbol for' as the formula replacer versus 'is alias for' that combines the two phrase more or less to one

 in src/test/resources/web/html/object_pages/formula.html add a sample of the results of the formula increase

 in src/test/resources/web/html/object_pages/formula.html add a sample of the values of the phrases of the formula increase